Back to 3DGeo Acquisition Page

 - Lidar Data Acquisition Deliverables and Costs

 QL stands for Quality Level.
-See the handout - Why 3DGeo Supports QL1
+QL determines the quality of lidar data, based on US.
+Geological Survey (USGS) definitions.
+Handout - Why 3DGeo Supports QL1

-These are value levels related to the quality of lidar data the USGS has defined based on factors in the following table.
+USGS has defined various value levels of lidar data based on factors in the following table.

 |LBS||Aggregate nominal pulse spacing and density